-In this demonstration, students will recognize that there is a threshold for the amount of salt that can be dissolved into a specified amount of water.
-Students will be asked to make observations about two different salt water samples to determine if a sample that contains undissolved salt is still considered a solution.
+In this demonstration, students will recognize that there is a maximum amount of salt that can be dissolved into a specified amount of water at a given temperature.
+Students will be asked to make observations about two different saltwater samples to determine if a sample that contains undissolved salt is still considered a solution.
 The saltiness, or salinity, of the water samples will be used to help students make connections about how the melting of polar ice caps is changing the average salinity of the ocean.

 This demonstration will help prepare your students to meet the performance expectations in the following standards:

 - 5-PS1-4: Conduct an investigation to determine whether the mixing of two or more substances results in new substances.

 - Scientific and Engineering Practices: